mrkishi/veonim/docs/readme.md

 VeonimExt 'vscode:extension/sourcegraph.javascript-typescript'
 ```

 VSCode extensions can be found on the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/vscode).
-The extension URI can be found by right-clicking the "Install" button and clicking "Copy Link Address" (Firefox) / "Copy??"
-(Chrome)
+The extension URI can be found grabbing the link from the "Install" button of an extension page in the marketplace.

 The vscode extension API is not yet 100% compatible with Veonim.
-It may never be 100%.
-Compatibility will be added as needed.
+It may never be 100% as some features do not make sense in Veonim.
+Compatibility will be improved as needed.
 Right now the focus is on supporting language server extensions and debugger extensions.

 ## keep init.vim compatible with neovim

-It is recommended to wrap all Veonim configuration in `exists('veonim')` block(s) so that your init.vim remains compatible when loaded in neovim (or vim).
+It is recommended to wrap all Veonim configuration in `exists('veonim')` block(s) so that your 'init.vim' remains compatible when loaded in neovim (or vim).

 ```vim
 if exists('veonim')